ilinabg/bioe245-tutorial/README.md

 ## What this tutorial covers

 This tutorial is meant to introduce students to the basic functions, syntax, and capabilities of Python and Matlab for the purposes of this class.
 It is not meant to be a comprehensive guide to either language, but rather a starting point for students who are new to programming.
 There are two folders in this repository: `python` and `matlab`.
-Each folder contains a notebook with examples and exercises for that language.
+Each folder contains a notebook that covers the basics of the language by working with a real human ECoG dataset documented in this [tutorial](https://github.com/ChangLabUcsf/changlabXenvision) written by members of the [Chang lab](https://changlab.ucsf.edu/) at UCSF.

 The `python` folder contains:
 - `PythonTutorial.ipynb`: A Jupyter notebook with examples and exercises for Python.
 This notebook can be run using a Python kernel for Jupyter notebooks or using Binder (see below).